Lochlea, South Ayrshire: Highland Mary

 Burns met Mary Campbell aka 'Highland Mary' in church while he was living near Tarbolton.
 His song "Will ye go to the Indies, my Mary, And leave auld Scotia's shore?" suggests that they planned to emigrate to Jamaica together, however after a brief illness she died at Greenock.
 Burns and Mary Campbell apparently exchanged Bibles over a water course in the area around Coilsfield or Failford and possibly some sort of traditional Scottish matrimonial vows on the banks of the River Ayr, either at the Failford, where the Mauchline Burn has its confluence with the River Ayr, or near Coilsfield.

 Lochlea Whisky

 The farm released its first own whisky.
 It is called "Lochlea First Release" and was matured in First Fill Bourbon and Pexdro Ximenez (PX) Casks.
 At first it was released in scotland and then sold worldwide.
 In March 2022, the distillery announced the release of a four bottle strong limited edition series.
 The first bottling of the series, the "Lochlea Sowing Edition (First Crop)" is announced for March 21, 2022.
+Lochlea announced the end of the four quarterly "Seasonal Releases" in April 2024.
 The distillery has also announced the release of its core release "Lochlea Our Barley" for summer 2022.
 At the beginning of 2023, the distillery released its first peaty whisky, the "Lochlea Ploughing Edition First Crop".
+The first cask strength Lochlea Whisky will be released on 31 March 2023.